VolatileDream/0-to-kernel/slides.md

 ## What is a kernel?

 * what it does
-  - handles system boot (from other software/hardware)
+ * handles system boot (from other software/hardware)
+ * *This is magic*
-  - sets up the system to run other software
+ * sets up the system to run other software
-  - talks to hardware on behalf of system software
+ * _usually_ talks to hardware on behalf of system software
 * where it lives
-  - a binary image on somewhere on your filesystem
+ * a binary image on somewhere on your filesystem

 -----------------------------------------------------------

-## When and Where is the kernel
+## When/Where is the kernel

 * When
+ * The kernel is always running
+ * Some exceptions
 * Where
+ * Beneath the rest of the Operating System
+ * Talking to the hardware
+ * All your base are belong to it

 -----------------------------------------------------------